dimashidayat99/Momemtum_Calibration-COMET/README.md

 ![](https://github.com/dimashidayat99/Momemtum_Calibration-COMET/blob/main/Results/vertex_position/h2_gamma_decayvtx_rz.png)

 In figure above, there is no number of vertex is shown.
 Therefore, to observe how many vertex is produce at particular transverse distance from z-axis, the distribution of number of vertex against the transverse distance from z-axis is plotted as shown in figure below.
 Using this figure, the number of pair production vertex produced in CyDet can be estimated.
-By looking to the distribution of vertex in Figure 4.3, Most of the pair production vertex is produced outside the CDC radius while around 25% of the pair production vertex is produced inside the CDC radius (Noted that the CDC radius is at around 835 mm to 496 mm from the z-axis).
+By looking to the distribution of vertex in figure below, Most of the pair production vertex is produced outside the CDC radius while around 25% of the pair production vertex is produced inside the CDC radius (Noted that the CDC radius is at around 835 mm to 496 mm from the z-axis).
 From this observation, it simply said that only around 25% of total of the pair production vertex can be detected because only around 25% vertex that produced inside the CDC radius will leave the hits in CDC.
 The position of pair production vertex is important in this study to know if the pair production from PPC process is detectable or not.
 Although most of the pair production vertex is outside the CDC radius, the pair production from PPC process is still visible and detectable by the CDC.
 Imagine if all of the pair production is produced outside the CDC radius, there will be no signal is produced for this process and there is no point to continue this study if this (vertex production is outside CDC radius) is happening.

 ![](https://github.com/dimashidayat99/Momemtum_Calibration-COMET/blob/main/Results/vertex_position/h_gamma_decayvtx_r.png)